axelvaldez/radical-companies/_posts/ownership/2023-01-11-resistance-to-co-ownership.markdown

 </div>

 <div class="_citation">
  <p>Such is the nature of orthodoxy.
-Is is difficult to get out of, even for a hertic like me.</p>
+Is is difficult to get out of, even for a heretic like me.</p>
  <p id="_signature">Blair Fix</p>
 </div>